Showing posts with label Signal Box. Show all posts

 Sunday, 13 February 2022

-Prior to the development the area was more commonly known as Milner Royd and you could find the remains of the Sowerby Bridge Sewage Works, a large dam which was popular with anglers until it was drained, Sterne Bridge (Built 1914), the old Standard Wire Factory and an area teaming with wildlife and nature.
-The area is bordered by the railway to the south, split down the middle by the River Calder and again bordered to the north by the Calder & Hebble Navigation Canal.
+The images captured in 2014 provide a fascinating snapshot of this transition.
+Prior to the redevelopment, Milner Royd was home to the remains of the Sowerby Bridge Sewage Works, a large dam that was a popular spot for anglers until its drainage, the Sterne Bridge (built in 1914), and the old Standard Wire Factory.
+It was also an area rich in wildlife and nature, bordered by the railway to the south, the River Calder splitting it down the middle, and the Calder & Hebble Navigation Canal to the north.

 Copley Valley Nature Reserve, The picture was taken looking west with